tyomaiva/first-rust-course/src/ownership.md

 ## Ownership

 The ownership and access system in Rust is quite restrictive and also non-intuitive at first for developers with C++/Java/C# background.
-As we will see, the reason is to facilitate safety, at compile time.
+As we will see, the reason is to guarantee safety, at compile time.
 In this Section, we will use the [RustViz](https://github.com/rustviz/rustviz) tool to visualize these challenging concepts.

 Here are the basic rules:
 + Objects in Rust have only _one_ owner at a time, meaning there is _one and only one_ responsible for deallocating the object when it's not needed anymore.